-A topical capstone seminar, ordinarily taken in the final semester, that asks students to address an issue or a group of related issues of current and future importance from an interdisciplinary or multidisciplinary perspective.
-Students will be expected to integrate the knowledge they have acquired through their major with the wider perspectives provided in their integrative liberal studies.
+A topical capstone seminar, ordinarily taken in the final year, that asks students to address an issue or a group of related issues of current and future importance from an interdisciplinary or multidisciplinary perspective.
+Students will be expected to integrate the knowledge they have acquired through their major with the wider perspectives provided in their liberal arts core courses.
 The issue(s) will be explored through reading, lecture, discussion, and through the presentation of a self-directed project.
 This requirement must be fulfilled in residence.
-Prerequisites: 90 semester hours, HUM 324, and completion of the ILSA requirement.
-May not be taken in the major department or be used to fulfill major or minor requirements.
+Prerequisites: HUM 324 and Senior standing.
 No credit given if credit received for HUM 414.
 Fall and Spring.